PGrabinski/MoreThanThreeWishes/README.md

 * [x] Copping text to the clipboard - *ngxClipboard*
 * [ ] A lot of problems of async connection to the database - partialy solved with tons of code redundancy
 * [ ] Overgrown data managment service
+* [ ] Unit tests - allmost everything depends on the Firebase connection